-Nurses learned how to save lives in their nursing program, and they’ve proven their knowledge on a daily basis.
-Nursing is never one of those jobs where the learning ever really ends, though.
+Nurses learned how to save lives in their nursing program, and they’ve proven their knowledge daily.
+However, nursing is never one of those jobs where the learning ends.
 Nurses need continuing knowledge and understanding of how to recognize and treat patients.
-It’s essential and important when they take those skills and increased understanding with them into the “real world.”
-They really can turn it into an ability to improve the quality of care as well as outcomes.
+It’s essential when they take those skills and increase understanding with them into the “real world.”
+They can turn it into an ability to improve the quality of care and outcomes.

 Why Do Nurses Need Continuing Education?

-In most states, continuing education for nurses requirements include the number of unit hours, but there may also be specific required courses or topics like pain management or infection control, as well as domestic violence or child abuse identification.
-Organized learning experience is designed to change attitudes, raise awareness, and improve the quality of health care for patients.
+In most states, continuing education requirements include the number of unit hours.
+Still, there may also be specific required courses or topics like pain management or infection control, as well as domestic violence or child abuse identification.
+An organized learning experience can change attitudes, raise awareness, and improve patients’ quality of health care.

-With continuing education requirements for nurses, they are encouraged to continue their education, and also to deepen their understanding in areas of specialization.
+Continuing education requirements encourage nurses to continue their education and deepen their understanding in areas of specialization.
 Specialized knowledge helps to prepare nurses for whatever they may face in day-to-day patient care, but it can also help them achieve career goals for advancement or better rotations.

 Continuing education for nurses also allows them to dig deeper into areas of particular importance to the patient, including mental health concerns, care options, and disease prevention.
-The continuing education for nurses training and learning typically must be earned and counted toward a specific renewal period, which also means that nurses are encouraged and required to pursue ongoing education throughout the years.
+CE nurse training and learning is earned and count toward a specific renewal period.
+So, nurses pursue ongoing education throughout the years.
 Some coursework may be part of a peer review process as well.